framer/motion/api/framer-motion.api.md

 // @public
 export function createBatcher(): SyncLayoutBatcher;

+// Warning: (ae-forgotten-export) The symbol "StackState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "CrossfadeState" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export function createCrossfadeState(state: StackState): CrossfadeState;

 // Warning: (ae-forgotten-export) The symbol "MotionComponents" needs to be exported by the entry point index.d.ts
 //
 // @public